kcrwfrd/kcrwfrd.github.io/source/about/index.markdown

 I coded my first website at the age of 10, because I _really_ wanted to share my Starcraft strategies with whomever would listen.
 It's the exact same passion that drives me today in my career: I want to make something that not only makes me happy, but that others will find value in as well.
 I don't think there's anything else that could make a person more productive.

 UX is my passion.
 I prefer implementation over design, though I certainly enjoy giving input during the design process.
 Still, I really appreciate working with a strong designer to help make everything truly beautiful.

-__My objective:__ to work with a talented team who challenges and inspires me to grow into an adept full-stack UX Engineer.
-I want to make peoples' lives easier, through code.